So the party is at your house? Here’s how to set up the drinks station

 - Pitcher or dispenser with ice water.
 Add a branch of mint or another herb, and you’ll make someone smile.

 - Ice tongs & Ice bucket.
-No, we’re not grabbing the ice out of the tub.
+No, we’re not grabbing the ice out of the tub to place in our glasses.

 - Paper napkins.
 I love fabric, but I find that people avoid taking them unless at a seated dinner.

-- Corkscrew/bottle opener that does not require a PhD to use.
+- Corkscrew/bottle opener.
+Perferably one that does not require an engineering degree to use.

 - Dishtowel or two.
 Place it next to water bucket, next to trough to allow people to wipe a wet beer, etc. It also drops a hint and perhaps a twang of guilt for people who choose to ignore the splash they just made as if it will evaporate immediately.